-Míocar is a revolutionary 100% electric vehicle (EV) nonprofit carsharing service now serving the San Joaquin Valley and will manage Stockton Mobility Collective carsharing service.
+Míocar is a revolutionary 100% electric vehicle (EV) nonprofit carsharing service now serving the San Joaquin Valley.
 Míocar is available to anyone 21 years old or older with a valid driver’s license, a relatively clean driving record, and a valid credit, debit, or bank card.

 When will the cars be ready for use?

 How many cars will there be?

 The carsharing program will have 30 electric vehicles at approximately six or seven stations centered in Downtown Stockton along major north-south transportation corridors connecting residents to services, resources, shopping, schools and jobs.

 Where will the cars be?

 The area for the Stockton Mobility Collective includes a significant portion of Stockton, centered in Downtown Stockton and including major north-south transportation corridors connecting residents across the city to services, resources, shopping, schools and jobs.
-Stations will primarily be located in historically underserved neighborhoods where mobility challenges are well documented and where there’s the greatest need.
+Stations will be in historically underserved neighborhoods where mobility challenges are well documented and where there’s the greatest need.
 Because of that need, these are also neighborhoods with the greatest potential interest and participation in using the new services.
-We have identified some key locations that work well for a carsharing system and continue to seek out station hosting partnerships with the city of Stockton, public agencies, organizations, business owners and residents.
+We have identified some key locations that work well for a carsharing system and continue to seek out station hosting partnerships with the city of Stockton, public agencies, organizations, property owners and business owners.